|

 rear) necessitated the use of a less than ideal kind of plastic, High

-movie are them.
+painted white after manufacture.
 However, because painted helmets don't look all that great under close

 scrutiny, Lucasfilm/Mollo requested that Ainsworth also produce six "close